 “These powerful paintings break the deadly illusion that Jesus belongs exclusively to a particular time or group,” says author Kittredge Cherry, a minister and art historian.
 “The paintings and the new book that I wrote about them have been attacked as blasphemy by conservative Christians.
 But we refuse to concede Jesus to those who act like they own the copyright on Christ, then use him as a weapon to dominate others.
 The gay Passion of Christ is intended to broaden, not limit how Jesus is perceived. ”

 Blanchard teaches art and art history at the Bronx Community College of the City University of New York.
 He was confirmed in the Episcopal Church in 1982 and remains an active Episcopalian and self-described “very agnostic believer.”
 He earned a BFA in painting from the Kansas City Art Institute, an MA in art history from Washington University in St. Louis, and an MFA cum laude from the New York Academy of Art.

-Selections from Blanchard’s Passion appear in “Art That Dares: Gay Jesus, Woman Christ, and More” by Kittredge Cherry.
-“Art That Dares,” a Lambda Literary Award finalist, is filled with color images by 11 contemporary artists from the U.S. and Europe.
+Selections from Blanchard’s Passion also appear in “Art That Dares: Gay Jesus, Woman Christ, and More” by Kittredge Cherry.
+A Lambda Literary Award finalist, the book is filled with color images by 11 contemporary artists from the U.S. and Europe.